dardaiz/Projects/README.md

 Only the Jump-box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 71.223.130.92

-Machines within the network can only be accessed by SSH.
- Which machine did you allow to access your ELK VM?
-What was its IP address?_10.0.0.4

 A summary of the access policies in place can be found in the table below.